Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

 Similar to the oriented 2D manifolds, all oriented 3D manifolds admit spin structures.
-The second Stiefel-Whitney cohomology class $[w^2]$ is always trivial.
-Dually, we can consider the first discrete Stiefel-Whitney homology class for a triangulation $\cT$ (with branching structure) of 3D spatial manifold $M$ \cite{Goldstein1976}:
+The second Stiefel--Whitney cohomology class $[w^2]$ is always trivial.
+We can consider the first discrete Stiefel--Whitney homology class for a triangulation $\cT$ with a branching structure of 3D spatial manifold $M$ \cite{Goldstein1976}: